torgrimt/docker/README.md

 # docker
-Docker compose filer for diverse homelab stash.
+Poor mans docker compose ci/cd system.
+Could not find what i was looking for, so i hacked it together with some ductape and string.

+The idea is to have small intel nucs running different places, that share a codebase in apps controlled by its own .env file.
+Renovatebot runs and updates the imagetags, and dccd is used to pull from git and run docker-compose to update them.

+Usage:
+git pull github.com/torgrimt/docker.git

-## install via ansible
+## install docker via ansible
+If no ansible server is setup, you can use the following to pull and install docker from the official repos.
 ```
-echo "torgrimt    ALL=(ALL) NOPASSWD: ALL" > /etc/sudoers.d/admin
+echo "username    ALL=(ALL) NOPASSWD: ALL" > /etc/sudoers.d/admin
 ansible-galaxy role install -r requirements.yml
 ansible-playbook install-docker.yaml
 ```